 The new or modified entry appears under Name in the Substrate Catalog window.

-For more information about output profiles, see Color Printing.
+For more information about output profiles, see Color Printing, which is part of the user documentation set.

-Modify a Substrate Catalog entry
+Modify a substrate catalog entry

-Administrators can edit or delete Substrate Catalog entries, but with a few limitations.
+Administrators can duplicate, edit, or delete substrate catalog entries, but with a few limitations.